Browsed by

 Many people professing to be Christians today believe the Bible is useful but incomplete and needs to be supplemented by their own teachings and writings.
 But is this the case?
 Is it possible that the Bible completely equips us?

-“All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work.”
-(2 Tim 3:16-17) The Bible completely equips Christians because it is the only divinely inspired writing. read more
+The Bible completely equips Christians because it is the only divinely inspired writing.“All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work.”
+(2 Timothy 3:16-17the Bible is complete in itself, and needs no supplementation.
+Nothing needs to be read into it. read more

 Modern Baal Worship or Calf Worship